stephengold/Maud/README.md

 ![screenshot](figures/fig01.png "Editor Screen at startup")

+Startup actions can be customized using the "Settings -> Update startup script" menu item (or by editing the "Scripts/startup.js" asset prior to startup) in which case Maud's initial state might differ from that described here.

 A scene view consists of a 3-D render of a loaded model, possibly with a background, a 3-D cursor, a supporting platform, and/or overlaid visualizations.
 Visualization can include axes, a bounding box, a mesh vertex, physics objects, and/or a